 Unfortunately, being treated for cancer doesn’t mean you can’t get another cancer.
 People who have had cancer can still get the same types of cancers that other people get.
 In fact, certain types of cancer and cancer treatments can be linked to a higher risk of certain second cancers.

 Survivors of multiple myeloma can get any type of second cancer, but they have an increased risk of:

-To help maintain good health, survivors should also:
+To help maintain good health, multiple myeloma survivors should also:

-These steps may also lower the risk of some cancers.
+These steps may also lower the risk of some other health problems.